chatbotman/chatbotman-docs/source/index.md

 ### Requirements

-Please use [Google Chrome](https://www.google.com/chrome/) to use our Chatbotman app.
+Please use [Google Chrome](https://www.google.com/chrome/) to use Chatbotman.
 We support both desktop and mobile version.